 THE COOK: HOW TO COOK A THICK T-BONE STEAK

-The best way to cook a sharing T-Bone steak that is medium-rare – it’s the best way to enjoy it – is to cook it so that it is well-seared on the outside and rare in the middle with an internal temperature of 53C, then leave it covered loosely in tin foil to ‘rest’ for ten minutes so the juices flow back through the meat.
-By that time it should registers 63C which is medium-rare.
+The best way to cook a sharing T-Bone steak that is medium-rare – it’s the best way to enjoy it – is to cook it so that it is well-seared on the outside and rare in the middle with an internal temperature of 53C, then to leave it covered loosely in tin foil to ‘rest’ for 10 minutes so the juices flow back through the meat.
+By that time it should register 63C on a thermometer which is medium-rare.
+You don’t need a food thermometerto check it (though it’s an indispensable tool in the kitchen) – we give you the instructions to cook it to your taste below.

 HOW TO COOK A T-BONE STEAK SO THAT IT IS MEDIUM-RARE